Trkuz/cs50ai/pagerank/README.md

 # PAGERANK
-This program calculates PageRank of sites included in corpus directories
+This program calculates PageRank score of websites included in corpus directories

 ### It works it two ways:

 - using sampling
 - using the formula

-After calculating, it compares the results of both methods.
+After calculation with both methods, it compares the results between them.